Hand-foot-and-mouth disease is an enterovirus infection that causes fever and a rash on the hands, feet, and mouth, most often in young children.

 People should avoid close contact, such as kissing and hugging, and sharing eating utensils or cups with infected people.

-There is currently no vaccine against the viruses that cause hand-foot-and-mouth disease.
+There is currently no vaccine approved for use in the United States against the viruses that cause hand-foot-and-mouth disease.

 - Symptom relief